yijiyap/hr-recruitment-system/README.md

 4. **English test (5004)** - Python, Flask

 ## Frontend
-The frontend is powered by Nuxt.js version 3.12, ensuring a responsive and dynamic user interface.
-It is designed to be user-friendly and intuitive, providing a seamless experience for recruiters and candidates.
+The frontend is powered by Nuxt.js version 3.12, ensuring a responsive and dynamic user interface for recruiters.

 ## Installing the HR-recruitment-system
 Generally, you should install the HR-recruitment-system by building and running the Dockerfile, which contains all the dependencies you need.